-The statistics seem dire and depressing, but they can be avoided by regularly checking your electric switchboard and connected appliances and installing a Residual Current Device (RCD) or Residual Current Circuit Breakers with overcurrent (RCBO)
+The statistics seem dire and depressing, but they can be avoided by regularly checking your electric switchboard and connected appliances and installing a Residual Current Device (RCD) or Residual Current Circuit Breakers with overcurrent (RCBO).
+These devices offer protection against ground faults and earth leakage, which are common causes of electrical fires and shocks.

 What exactly is an RCD and RCBO?
 How do they work?
 And is there any difference between them?
 Let’s answer these questions.

 An RCD is a type of circuit breaker that can automatically open the breaker in case of an earth fault.
+In a healthy circuit, the current flow is balanced and there is no earth leakage, which is the normal operating condition for an RCD.
 This breaker is designed to protect against the risks of accidental electrocution and fire caused by earth faults.
 Electricians also call it RDB (Residual Current Breaker) and RCCB (Residual Current Circuit Breaker).

 RCD Residual Circuit Breaker

 This type of breaker always has a push-button for the breaker test.
-You can choose from 2 or 4 poles, Amp rating from 25 A up to 100 A, tripping curve B, Type A or AC and mA rating from 30 up to 100 mA.
+You can choose from 2 or 4 poles, current rating (Amp rating) from 25 A up to 100 A, tripping curve B, Type A or Type AC (note: Type AC RCDs are commonly used but may have limitations for certain installations), and mA rating from 30 up to 100 mA.

 Why Should You Use an RCD?

 By contrast, conventional circuit breakers such as MCB/MCCB (Miniature Circuit Breaker) or fuses break only when the current in the circuit is excessive (which can be thousands of times the leakage current an RCD responds to).
+An RCD can quickly disconnect the circuit to prevent harm.
 A small leakage current coursing through a human body can be enough to kill you.
 Still, it would probably not increase the total current enough for a fuse or overload the circuit breaker and not fast enough to save your life.
+RCDs protect against electrical faults, including those that may not cause a large overcurrent, by detecting leakage currents and disconnecting power rapidly in the event of a fault, enhancing safety.

 What Is an RCBO?

-An RCBO is a type of breaker that combines the MCB and RCD functionality in one single breaker.
+An RCBO is a breaker with overcurrent protection and residual current detection, combining both functions in a single unit.
+This device integrates the features of an MCB and RCD, acting as a circuit breaker with overcurrent protection—similar to miniature circuit breakers—but with added earth leakage detection.
 An RCB, as discussed above, can sense the overcurrent caused by the short circuit.
+RCBOs use a bimetallic contact to provide overload protection.
 RCBOs can come in 1 pole, 1 + neutral or two poles as well as with an amp rating from 6 up to 100 A, tripping curve B or C, Breaking capacity 6K A or 10K A, RCD type A, A & AC.

 RCBO